Tolu Arokodare

-Arokodare was the winner of the 2025 Ebony Shoe, awarded to the best African player in Belgium.
+Arokodare was the winner of the 2025 Ebony Shoe, awarded to the best player in Belgium representing an African country.

 Club career

-During his youth in Nigeria, Arokodare played for Kash Academy and Flying Sports Academy in Festac, as well as the Segun Odegbami International College and Sports Academy.
-He later joined the Box2Box FC academy in Surulere, Lagos, and had trials with European clubs SC Freiburg and Toulouse.
+During his youth in Nigeria, Tolu played for Kash Academy and Flying Sports Academy in Festac, as well as the Segun Odegbami International College and Sports Academy.
+He later joined the Box2Box FC academy in Surulere and had trials in Europe with SC Freiburg and Toulouse.

 Valmieras

-Arokodare then joined Latvian club Valmiera in June 2019.
+Tolu joined Latvian club Valmiera in June 2019.

 Loan to Köln

-In September 2020, Arokodare was loaned to German club 1.
+In September 2020, Tolu was loaned to German club 1.
 FC Köln for the 2020–21 season.

-He made his professional debut for Köln in the Bundesliga on 26 September 2020, coming on as a substitute in the 76th minute for Sebastian Andersson in the away match against Arminia Bielefeld, which finished as a 1–0 loss.
+He made his professional debut in the Bundesliga on 26 September 2020, coming on as a substitute in the 76th minute for Sebastian Andersson in the 1–0 away loss to Arminia Bielefeld.

 Loan to Amiens

-On 28 June 2021, Arokodare joined Ligue 2 club Amiens on a two-year loan deal with an option to buy.
+On 28 June 2021, Tolu joined Ligue 2 club Amiens on a two-year loan deal with an option to buy.

 Genk

-On 31 January 2023, Arokodare joined Belgian Pro League side Genk on a permanent deal, signing a four-and-a-half-year deal, scoring on his debut as substitute against Gent in a 3–2 away win.

-Tolu was involved for the rest of the season in Genk's title challenge, and lying in third place heading into the final day, needed a home win over league leaders Royal Antwerp to clinch the club their first title since 2019, allied with second-placed Union Saint-Gilloise dropping points to Club Brugge.
-With results going their way going into stoppage time, Toby Alderweireld equalised in the 94th minute for Antwerp for a 2-2 draw, denying Genk the crown.
+On 31 January 2023, Tolu joined Belgian Pro League side Genk on a four-and-a-half-year deal, scoring on his debut as substitute against Gent in a 3–2 away win.
+He was involved for the rest of the season in Genk's title challenge – the club sat third before the final day and needed a home win over league leaders Royal Antwerp to clinch the club their first title since 2019, allied with second-placed Union Saint-Gilloise dropping points to Club Brugge.
+With results going Genk's way going into stoppage time, Toby Alderweireld equalised in the 94th minute for Antwerp.
+The match ended in a 2–2 draw, denying Genk the crown.

-Tolu hit 20 goals in the 2024-25 Belgian Pro League season for Genk, earning him the Ebony Shoe as best player in Belgium of African extraction.
-Tolu beat teammate Zakaria El Ouahdi, Union players Noah Sadiki and Promise David as well as Club Brugge midfielder Raphael Onyedika to the honour.
-For that 2024-25 campaign, Genk had led the league from August to April, but a late-season slump of one point in six games during the title play-offs saw them fall from first to third.
+Tolu hit 20 goals in the 2024-25 Belgian Pro League season for Genk, earning him the Ebony Shoe as best player in Belgium of African extraction over teammate Zakaria El Ouahdi, Union-SG's Noah Sadiki and Promise David, and Club Brugge's Raphael Onyedika.
+For that 2024–25 campaign, Genk had led the league from August to April, but a late-season slump of one point in six games during the championship play-offs saw them fall down to third.